Photo Credit: Nat Rogers, The Southern Cross February 2018 Issue

 > Year 7 Identity and Leadership

 We are conscious that Primary School students look forward to celebrating identity and rite of passage.
 Students also aspire to be leaders.
-The College will provide leadership opportunities for Year 7 students and will also provide visual uniform identification of this special cohort.
+The College provides leadership opportunities for Year 7 students and will also provide visual uniform identification of this special cohort.
 Regardless of if your child joins us from a Catholic, Independent or DECD primary school, you can rest assured they (and you) will feel welcome and special as new members of our community it's the way we do things at Gleeson!

 > Can Year 7's at Gleeson access SAPSASSA sporting competitions and Gleeson's Specialist Netball/World Football Programs?

 Yes they can.
 SAPSASSA provides access to these competitions to schools with a range of structures.
 Application to the specialist Netball/World Football programs is available upon acceptance of an enrolment offer in the subject selection stage of the transition process.